The Many-Worlds Calculus: Introduction

 \textbf{Contributions.}~ In this paper, we introduce a new graphical language for quantum computation, based on compact category with biproduct \cite{Heunen2019categories}.
 This language allows us to express any process with both pairing and a general notion of algebraic branching, encompassing deterministic, non-deterministic, probabilistic and quantum branching.
 We develop a denotational semantic and an equational theory, and prove its soundness and completeness with respect to the semantics.
-As a case-study, we show how the Quantum Switch can naturally be encoded in the language.
+As a case-study, we show how the Quantum Switch can naturally be encoded in the language as well as the quantum programming language for quantum control presented in~\cite{sabry2018symmetric}.
+Additionally, while in Figure~\ref{fig:intro-q-switch-sheet}, we represent the quantum switch with two syntactic copies of $U$ and $V$, this is merely a pedagogical choice.
+As shown in Figure~\ref{fig:rewrite_QS}, we are able to represent the quantum switch with only one syntactic instance of $U$ and $V$, allowing us to write an higher-order version of this Quantum Switch in Figure~\ref{fig:QS_higher}.